marknesh/gallery/README.md

 Nesh-gallery

 ## Description
-This application displays the users photos and location.
+This application displays the users photos and location.The application allows the user to filter the search according to the location of the image and categoty of the image.

 ## Operating
 On the opening must first login to the admin page.